Contact informationFarm Address:

 Primary Contact: Nate Olive

-Internship informationGeneral Farm Description: Ridge to Reef Farm, currently only USDA certified organic farm in the territory, is located in the relatively undeveloped and remote northwest quarter of St. Croix, U.S.V.I, (i.e., the “rain forest”).
+Internship informationGeneral Farm Description: Ridge to Reef Farm is the only USDA certified organic farm in the territory, is located in the relatively undeveloped and remote northwest quarter of St. Croix, U.S.V.I, (i.e., the “rain forest”).
 At our primary 100-acre site, 5-7 acres of land are currently in vegetable production; the remainder is a combination of orchards, pastures and forests.
 We also manage a nearby 30-acre historic mango orchard, and plan to expand production to additional satellite sites on the island with a mix of fruits and produce.
+We supply a 50+ member CSA 45 weeks a year, sell to the Farm to School program, and host regular on-farm community dinners as well as other events.
 Since recovering from hurricane Maria, we now supply a 50 member CSA program and plan on increasing membership to 120 weekly shares.
 We supply our local school system Farm to School crops from our farm and we also aggregate from other farms to meet the supply demand and support our fellow farmers.
 We provide a mix of fresh organic annual produce and tropical fruit, in addition to weekly market-stands and restaurant sales.
 The farm also hosts agritourism events, tours, farm-to-table dinners, farm stays, and educational workshops.
 In addition to produce, the farm has small herds of hair sheep and pigs.

 CRAFT Member Farm?
 No

-Internship Starts: Internships are scheduled based on dates of availability.
-Immediate openings are available now for the winter season
+Internship Starts: June through August start 2022 preferred, rolling basis.
+Internships and apprenticeships are scheduled based on dates of availability.
+Immediate openings are available now for Summer/Fall seasons

-Internship Ends: Internships are a minimum of 2 months, from the variable start date
+Internship Ends: Internships are a minimum of 2 months, from the variable start date.
+Apprenticeships are 6-12 months

 Number of Internship Available: 3